Tuamarina

+Dairy farming is the major economic activity.
+The original factory was the Waitohi Co-op, which amalgamated with the Koromiko cheese factory and the Rai Valley Co-op to form the Marlborough Cheese Company in 1981.
+The new company continued Waitohi's long history, winning a number of awards.
+It was taken over by Fonterra Dairy Company in 1999 and the factory destroyed by fire in 2004.

 The Wairau Plain is prone to flooding, and river conservation is necessary to keep the river under control.
-Significant floods have occurred in the Tuamarina area, such as one in December 1939.
+Significant floods have occurred in the area, such as one in December 1939.